levflevine/MechaCar_Statistical_Analysis/README.md

 ### Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-The liner model predict the ***mpg*** effectively.
+The linear model predicts the ***mpg*** effectively.
 The coefficient of determination (R-squared) represents how well the regression model approximates real-world data is above 0.7:

 **Multiple R-squared:  0.7149**